xsebastianm/odin-recipes/README.md

-in this project i'll use the things i learned about the HTML and Git/Github fundamentals # odin-recipes
+This used the knowledge I've learned about the HTML and Git/Github fundamentals!

+You can see the result here: https://xsebastianm.github.io/odin-recipes/